NatashaVernooij/comprehension-theories-of-codeswitches/README.md

-# Evaluating Prediction-Based Theories of Bilingual Comprehension of Spanish/English Codeswitches (Ch.s 3-5 of Disseration)
+# Evaluating Prediction-Based Theories of Bilingual Comprehension of Spanish/English Codeswitches
+Ch.s 3-5 of disseration
 Associatied OSF: https://osf.io/3z4qw/

 This repository contains the materials, data, and analysis script associated with 2 human-participants experiments that evaluated bilinguals' comprehension of Spanish-English codeswitches (Chapters 3 & 4), and the data of LLM processing (surprisal) of those same codeswitches.
 Mathematical models of 3 different theories of bilingual codeswitch comprehension were evaluated, and model performance was used to assess which theory best explains the human behavioral data.